immunefi-team/Bounty_Boosts/Alchemix/31386 - [SC - Critical] Malicious user can steal FLUX token by abusing ....md

 # Malicious user can steal FLUX token by abusing `Voter.poke`

-Submitted on Fri May 17 2024 16:21:25 GMT-0400 (Atlantic Standard Time) by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 22:21:25 UTC by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31386